andthomas/JavaScriptBasics/README.md

 # Javascript Foundations

 I've created this guide to bring together what I believe to be the most important concepts for developing a foundational knowledge of JavaScript.
-It is not a exhaustive but is reasonably detailed.
+It is not an exhaustive guide but is reasonably detailed.
 Initially you can use this to gain a high level understanding of JavaScript, then come back to it as a point of reference as you encounter JS in the wild.
+Please don't try and memorise everything in this guide.
+It's important for now that you just have a passing familiarity with the concepts here, to provided a foundation upon which you can build your own understanding of JavaScript.

+I've written this with the assumption that you have some knowledge of HTML and CSS.

-Examples will look like this:
+In this guide, code examples will look like this:

     // Here is some code
     let x = "Wassap";